 For the last two days I have not used the capsules.
 Today I noticed something interesting: I feel much warmer at the same temperatures at which I felt cold while I was using the sleep capsules.
 This leads me to believe they lower the metabolism, to mimic metabolism during sleep.

 I’m excited to “discover” this, if in fact the two things: feeling warmer and no longer taking sleep capsules, are related in a cause and effect way, not just chronologically.
-If so, then I may lose a tad of weight.
+If so, then I may lose a tad of weight by ceasing to take the sleep capsules, thereby allowing my metabolism to speed up.

 Looking forward to see what happens… 🙂